MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 </div>

 ## XPath
-A good web scraping tool needs XPath support, and Ferret finaly has it!
+A good web scraping tool needs XPath support, and Ferret finally has it!
 Ferret provides simple interface to XPath engine for both drivers - CDP and HTTP.
 It automatically detects the output value type and deserializes them accordingly.